CrainDavis/WorkoutTracker/README.md

 * __step 4:__ Once all information for a particular exercise has been filled in, you can do one two things:
   * 1) If this is the only/last exercise you wish to add to today's workout, click the blue "Complete" button.
 This will take you back to the Home Page, where you will see your stats.
   * 2) If you wish to add more exercises to the workout plan, click the green "Add Exercise" button, which will add the exercise you previously input and then allow you to add another type of exercise.
+You may add as many exercises to that day's workout plan as you would like.
 ![exercise page 3](readme-imgs/exercisepage-finish.png)

 * __step 5:__ Once you are done adding exercises to a workout plan, you will see all of your accumulated stats on the Home Page.
-If you wish to add more exercises to that day's workout, on the Home Page click the blue "Continue Workout" button and follow steps 3 and 4 above.
-If you wish to see the stats in a more visual way, you can click the "Workout Stats" button in the upper-left corner of the browser.
+If you wish to add more exercises to that day's workout, on the Home Page, click the blue "Continue Workout" button and follow steps 3 and 4 above.
+If at any point you wish to see the stats in a more visual way, you can click the "Workout Stats" button in the upper-left corner of the browser.
 ![home page 2](readme-imgs/homepage-withstats.png)

-* __step 6:__ In the Stats page, there are 4 graphs (please see [Future Development](#future-development) for information on existing problems with this page):
+* __step 6:__ In the Stats page, there are four graphs displaying workout data for a seven-day range:
-  * 1) (top-left) a line graph depicting the total duration of a workout (the sum of the time it took to finish each exercise in a workout) for each day
+  * 1) (top-left) a line graph depicting the total duration of a workout (the total amount of time it took to finish each exercise in a workout) for each day
   * 2) (bottom-left) a pie graph depicting a breakdown of how long each exercise in a workout took to complete
   * 3) (top-right) a bar graph showing the total number of pounds lifted during a workout for each day
-  * 4) (bottom-right) a pie graph showing a breakdown of the weight lifted during each exercise performed
+  * 4) (bottom-right) a doughnut graph showing a breakdown of the weight lifted during each exercise performed
 ![stats page](readme-imgs/statspage-withstats.png)

 ---

 ## Demonstration:
-To see how to use the application, go to [this link](https://drive.google.com/file/d/1FQdP3c2mG-v84ohokCjlMg1qLtPgtYdo/view).
+For another way to see how to use the application, go to [this link](https://drive.google.com/file/d/1FQdP3c2mG-v84ohokCjlMg1qLtPgtYdo/view) to watch a video demonstration.

 ---